replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.95.0

 :::important
-The app manager v1.95.0 has a known issue that affects the use of Helm charts that are deployed using the [native Helm installation](/reference/custom-resource-helmchart#usehelminstall) method.
+The app manager v1.95.0 has a known issue that causes application upgrades to fail for Helm charts that are deployed using the native Helm installation method.
 See [Known Issue](#known-issues-1-95-0) below.
 :::